MuGdxy/MuCplGen/README.md

 }
 ```

-For convinience, this time, we read the console as input.
+For convenience, this time, we read the console as input.

 ### Recognize Number & Operator